rapidez/checkout-theme/README.md

 composer require rapidez/checkout-theme
 ```

-And publish the "core overwrite views" so the views from this package are used instead of the default ones:
+To use the views from this package instead of the default ones, you'll need to publish the "core overwrite views" with the following command:
 ```
 php artisan vendor:publish --provider="Rapidez\CheckoutTheme\ServiceProvider" --tag=core-overwrites
 ```

-Add these colors to your `tailwind.config.js`
+Add these colors to your `tailwind.config.js` and modify them to your liking:
 ```
-primary: colors.green[700],
-secondary: colors.gray[400],
+colors: {
+    ct: {
         enhanced: {
-    ...
-}
+            DEFAULT: '#40C42A',
+        },
+        inactive: {
+            DEFAULT: '#8A8275',
+            100: '#F6F4EE',
+        },
+        disabled: '#EBE8DE',
+        accent: {
+            DEFAULT: '#FEAB05',
+        },
+        primary: {
+            DEFAULT: '#625B50',
+        },
+        border: '#EAE7DC',
+        error: '#DF241D',
+    },
+},
 ```

 This package also requires the `SKU` functionality to be enabled in the image resizer, which is normally enabled by default.